AhmedKolsi98/wyag-kol/README.md

 # wyag: Write Yourself a Git

 This project is an implementation of a Git-like version control system in Python.
 It's designed to help understand the internals of Git by recreating its core functionality.
-Huge thanks to Thibault Polge and his article https://wyag.thb.lt/ for making this happen
+Huge thanks to Thibault Polge and his article https://wyag.thb.lt/ for making this happen!

 ## Features